RESOURCES FOR CHAPLAINS AND MILITARY INSTRUCTORS

 British soldiers killed at Dunkirk during evacuation:

-British troops return on D Day:
+British troops return on

 The British also had to be concerned with attacks on their coastline by German ships and subs.
 Even Lightships came under attack, adding to the stress of those guarding the coast.